Check out the recent article in The Ringer for more information on our style of wiffle.

 - Sportsmanship: Teams, or any player, engaging in any behavior that the tournament director deems to be “unsportsmanlike conduct” will be removed from the tournament immediately at the director’s discretion.
 Because of the confined nature of the game and unique umpiring setup (see Rule 2), fans and players watching games must refrain from commenting on calls.
 Failure to comply will result in the noncomplying fan or team’s removal from the park or facility.
 Captains are responsible for monitoring fan behavior.
 If that monitoring becomes difficult, the captain shall seek the assistance of a Commissioner.

 - Rosters: Teams will have four or five players on their roster.
 No team may have fewer than four players in the game at any time.
 (See Rule 5.)
 No roster changes will be allowed under any circumstances, after the WWBC begins.

 - Substitutions: Substitutions may be made.
 However, once a player leaves a game, that player may not return to the same game.
 Exception: If a player suffers a tournament-ending injury, a player who has previously left the game may re-enter that game as a sub.

 - Innings and Slow Play: All games will be six innings (also see Rule 19).
 There is no time limit.
-Teams suspected of stalling (purposefully failing to throw or swing at hittable pitches) may be cited by the Commission for “unsportsmanlike conduct” under Rule 1 and removed from the tournament.
+Teams suspected of stalling (purposely failing to throw or swing at hittable pitches) will be cited by the Commission for “unsportsmanlike conduct” under Rule 1 and removed from the tournament.

 - At Bats: There are no called balls or strikes.
 There are no hit-by-pitches.
 There are no unintentional walks (see Rule 11).
 Batters may strike out swinging (including fouls before the third strike).
-Batters may choose not to swing at any pitch.
+Batters may choose not to swing at any pitch (See Rule 8).
 One-handed batting will not be allowed for non-ADA players.
 Batters must have both feet in the batter’s box through the conclusion of each pitch.